Pregnancy Physio Brisbane

 At Barefoot, we provide individualised musculoskeletal assessment and treatment to get you in the best possible shape before you fall pregnant.
 We’ll act proactively, to prepare your body, and will also assess and treat any musculoskeletal concerns you may have.
 Obviously, the earlier we see you before you fall pregnant, the longer time we have to help you prepare your body for a healthy and happy pregnancy.

-At Barefoot Physiotherapy you’ll have full confidence that the treatment and advice we provide is backed by latest research.
+At Barefoot Physiotherapy, you’ll have full confidence that the treatment and advice we provide is backed by latest research.
 This includes also working closely with specialised women’s health Physios, who we can bounce ideas off if needed.
+We don’t do any internal examinations; we have thorough assessment techniques that we use.
+And if we deem that an internal examination is necessary, we may refer you to a trusted colleague.

 Why should pregnant women see a physiotherapist?